 In this post, we’ll go through a simple, easy-to-follow process to creating your first monthly newsletter.
 No matter what your website or business is about, you can learn to create a great newsletter.
 Let’s get started!

-Step 1: Decide on a Topic
+Step 1: Decide on a topic

-What is the purpose of your newsletter?
+What is the purpose of your monthly newsletter?
 What function does it serve?
 It’s important to define the exact nature of your newsletter, as a grab-bag of randomness generally isn’t the best recipe for success.

 The goal is to boil down the essence of your newsletter into one sentence.
 This is mostly so that you can easily pitch new potential subscribers, but it will also help you frame and craft the newsletter itself.